msmilkshake/elp-exercises/src/main/kotlin/exam/README.md

 - ### Added a little extra: Allows for nested * (find) operators
   - Instructions like: `modulosNomes = doc.ucs*.modulos*.nome`,
     `horasSemanais = doc.ucs*.modulos*.horas | sum` that include nested for each object operator are supported;
-- ### Ignored validations regarding Json, defined in the half-semester practical exam
-  - Different types allowed in an array;
-  - Not validating duplicate Json Object keys;